elsewhat/thinkweek-dparnas-2021/docs/day2.md

 The first half on was spent on:

+1. Summarizing day 1
-1. Investigating level 2 blockchains and how they could interact with the main Ethereum blockchain.
+2. Investigating level 2 blockchains and how they could interact with the main Ethereum blockchain.
-2. Brainstorming about smart contracts of everyday life in Norway
+3. Brainstorming about smart contracts of everyday life in Norway

 In order to do the brainstorming about smart contracts of everyday life, I did a structuring of various of existing usage of smart contracts.